Easy Homemade Burrito Bowl is a simplified version of Chipotle's Burrito Bowls. Save time and money with this vibrant, fresh, and fabulous recipe!

 Directions

-- For the Cilantro-Lime Rice: Bring water, oil, and salt to a boil in a saucepan.
-Rinse rice in a strainer under cold water then add to the boiling water, place a lid on top, turn heat down to medium-low, and then simmer until rice is tender, about 15 minutes.
+- Bring water, oil, and salt to a boil in a small saucepan.
+Rinse rice in a strainer under cold water then add to the boiling water, place a lid on top, turn heat down to low, and simmer until rice is tender, about 12-15 minutes.
 Add lime juice and cilantro then stir to combine and set aside.

 - Scoop cooked Cilantro-Lime Rice into bowls then top with grilled chicken, seasoned beans, cherry tomatoes, sweet corn, shredded cheese, romaine lettuce, and Quick Guacamole.
 Serve with Tabasco sauce and salsa, if desired.